 IOC President Dr. Thomas Bach stated with reference to Olympic Solidarity: "Where the Olympic idea meets financial limits; where outstanding sportsmen and women need this help, the IOC strives to develop skills and abilities, to improve the sporting level of the active athletes, to improve the level of training of coaches, to further educate officials, to build up national sport structures as well as cooperation between national and international partners".

 With a small financial budget, the now firmly established institution Olympic Solidarity was launched in the early 1960s, when independence movements spread across Africa and Asia and caused the establishment of more than 50 new NOCs worldwide.
 At that time, the institution still operated under the name Committee for International Olympic Aid (CIOA).
 In 1971, the CIOA merged with a similar organisation of the Association of National Olympic Committees to form the Olympic Solidarity Commission.
 At the special initiative of former IOC President Juan Antonio Samaranch, who presided over Olympic Solidarity for almost 20 years from 1982-2001, the institution was expanded, so that it now has significantly greater financial resources.
-Since the end of 2018, Dr Robin Mitchell has been the interim chairman of the commission.
+Since the end of 2018, Dr Robin Mitchell has been chairman of the commission.
 In the current Quadrennial (2017-2020) the development and assistance budget amounts to more than USD 500 million.

-The IOC provides information about budgets, four-year plans, central measures such as scholarships and coaching courses of Olympic Solidarity in numerous brochures, most of which are also available as pdf files on the Internet at: www.olympic.org/olympic-solidarity-commission
+The IOC provides information about budgets, four-year plans, central measures such as scholarships and coaching courses of Olympic Solidarity in numerous brochures, most of which are also available as pdf files here.

 Wir verwenden auf unserer Webseite Cookies, um Inhalte zu personalisieren, die Zugriffe auf unsere Webseite zu analysieren und somit unser Angebot zu verbessern.